anttiviljami/pointscene-node-endpoint/readme.md

 key => <authkey> # upload auth key
 ```

-And of course the file itself of `Content-Type: text/plain`
+And of course the file itself in `Content-Type: text/plain`.

 The POST body should look something like this: